ebureauet/frontend-framework/docs/workingdirectory.md

 ### STATIC .html FILES

 The development folder has .html files in its root (src/*.html), they are however static and are generated output based on the preprocessed source files inside the 'src/html/' folder.
+You use these output html files to test your project development on the browser.